Local and personal acts of Parliament (United Kingdom): Local acts

-Local acts are generally sought by and for the benefit of organisations or used to authorise major projects such as railways or canals or to grant extra powers.
+Local acts are public acts sought by and for the benefit of organisations or used to authorise major projects such as railways or canals or to grant extra powers.

 The latter are often sought by local authorities who may seek additional powers to enable them to manage or control issues occurring in their locality.
 One such example is the Ministry of Housing and Local Government Provisional Order Confirmation (Greater London Parks and Open Spaces) Act 1967.

 Corporations and major projects

 In the nineteenth century, local acts were used to create corporations, grant monopolies and, most frequently, for the construction of railways, canals and other infrastructure projects.

 Their use has become more limited in the twentieth and twenty-first centuries as statute law (principally the Transport and Works Act 1992) and statutory instruments have enabled many situations to be dealt with through other, delegated, legislative mechanisms.
 Major public transport projects which do require the passing of a specific Act of Parliament now tend to be dealt with as hybrid bills which become public general Acts of Parliament.

 However, local acts are still used for special purposes.
 One such example is in the formal restructuring of corporations.
-Recent examples include the HSBC Investment Banking Act 2002.
-This Act facilitated the transfer of one HSBC subsidiary's businesses to two other subsidiaries based on business lines; and, the HBOS Group Reorganisation Act 2006 (which facilitated, among other issues, converting the Bank of Scotland into a public limited company).
+Recent examples include the HSBC Investment Banking Act 2002, which facilitated the transfer of one HSBC subsidiary's businesses to two other subsidiaries, and the HBOS Group Reorganisation Act 2006, which facilitated conversion of the Bank of Scotland into a public limited company.

 Similarly, major changes to the organisation of universities or charities may be facilitated through local acts, particularly when this involves the transfer of assets.
 For example the University of Manchester Act 2004 effected the merger of two Manchester-based universities by dissolving two existing universities (both incorporated by royal charter) and transferring their rights, properties, assets and obligations to a single new institution (also incorporated by royal charter).
 For a few universities that are statutory corporations, some revisions to their constitutional documents are also effected by local acts, e.g. the University of London Act 2018.

 Local authorities

 The majority of local acts now passed are promoted by local authorities.
-Such acts are often for the purpose of giving the local authority additional powers to deal with such matters as street trading.
+Such acts are often for the purpose of giving the local authority additional powers to deal with such matters as street trading, or sui generis powers to deal with unique local issues, such as the Isle of Wight Festival.